davidlattimore/wild/README.md

 Until recently, eh_frames (needed for unwinding) weren't supported, which meant that a fair comparison wasn't possible.
 Now that eh_frames support has been implemented, benchmarking could possibly be done, but hasn't yet.
+If you do decide to benchmark Wild against other linkers, in order to make it a fair comparison, you should ensure that the other linkers aren't doing work on something that Wild doesn't support.
+In particular:

+* No debug info should be linked. e.g. pass --strip-debug to all linkers
+* A non-PIE binary should be produced. i.e. pass --no-pie

 ## Linking Rust code